generalkorex/expense_tracker/README.md

   Follow these steps to execute the code.

  **1. Clone this Repository:**
-- Clone this repository to your local machine using the following command:
+- Clone this repository to your local machine using the following git command:

             git clone [repository_url]

-**2. Download and Install a Python code editor or use the Python shell.**
+**2. Download and Install any Python code editor of your choice or use the Python shell.**

   3. Run the code by adding